 - Press/Bail Cover 4

 Cover 2 press allows the corner to be physical with the wide receiver at the line of scrimmage and still bail into the flats.

-Press/Bail Cover 3/4 allow corners to be physical at the line to bail to the deep third or fourth.
-This gives athletic corners the advantage of being physical but still has the proper footwork to cover vertical routes.
+Press/Bail Cover 3/4 allows corners to be physical at the line to bail to the deep third or fourth.
+This gives athletic corners the advantage of being physical but still having the proper footwork to cover vertical routes.